Cross country touring on my Suzuki GSX-R 125cc

 The other problem with the wind is because the bike is relatively light, at speed it doesn't feel 'grounded' like a bigger bike, obviously!
 What I mean is it doesn't take much cross wind to push it!
-I found riding on the freeway with extra weight, my 10KG bag and the 10KG tent and sleeping bag on the pillion seat, better then riding the freeway without it.
+I found riding on the freeway with extra weight, my 10KG bag on my shoulders and the tent and sleeping bag (both 10KG) on the pillion seat, better then riding the freeway without it.

 So, you'll probably want to duck to avoid the cross winds at bridges, flat areas or being overtaken by trucks, etc. Again, this could be me being too tense, but I found the cross winds more 'punchy' pushing then on my heavier CBR-250 which felt more like 'dull' pushing, if that makes sense?